MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

     Alternatively, you can build upon an existing template to give yourself a starting point.

     > [!TIP]
-    > For help finding prompts you can use, go to the prompt library in the [Sample Solution Gallery](https://aka.ms/power-prompts).
+    > For help finding prompts you can use, go to the Prompt directory [Sample Solution Gallery](https://aka.ms/power-prompts).

 1. Add a dynamic value, and then select **Enter**.